ALL AGES & LEVELS

 Colby began playing and teaching locally in high school eventually attending and graduating in 2011 from the University of North Texas College of Music with a degree in Jazz Studies Music Performance.
 While at UNT Colby had the pleasure of studying under Ed Soph, Mike Drake, Ed Smith, José Aponte, Christopher Dean, and Paul Rennick.
 After graduating Colby continued his own local teaching practice and gigging throughout the Southwest playing an assortment of Jazz, Top 40, rock, CCM, and country with various musicians.

-Since August of 2012 Colby has owned/managed The (Ghost) Note in Denton, Tx and managed/taught lessons.
+Since August of 2012 Colby has owned/managed and taught lessons at The (Ghost) Note Drum Shop & Music School in Denton, Tx.

 Colby currently spends most of his time focused on The (Ghost) Note, teaching lessons throughout the week and working as a freelance drummer.
-Outside music Colby loves nothing more than spending time with his pup Indie, drinking exorbitant amounts of coffee, running and doing headstands.
+Outside music Colby loves nothing more than spending time with family, his dog Indie, drinking exorbitant amounts of coffee, running and doing headstands.

 Drum Set / Snare Drum